 Swachh Bharat Abhiyan Action Plan

-The action plan for the Swachh Bharat Abhiyan is to be laid by the Ministry of Drinking Water and Sanitation.
+The action plan for the Swachh Bharat Abhiyan is laid by the Ministry of Drinking Water and Sanitation.
 The vision is to triple the facility of sanitation by 2019.
 The major change to be implemented is in the Making of an Open Defecation Free(ODF) India.

 Action Plan Highlights: